Epiisteme/Semiott/README.md

-# Semiott is a Cryptographic Collective for Succint Social Interactions.
+# Semiott Protocol
-Semiott Protocol is a collection of Digital Identity Proofs written using Zokrates based ZK-SNARK based Arithmetic Circuits
+Semiott Protocol is a Cryptographic Collective for Succinct Social Interactions and Smart Contracts in the Post Pandemic Political Economy.
+Semiott Protocol is an evolving collection of Digital Identity Proofs written using Zokrates based ZK-SNARK based Arithmetic Circuits

 # List of Proofs